Master of Social Work (MSW)

 For more information about social work accreditation, you may contact Accreditation.

-2. The Bureau of Labor Statistics identifies three specialties projected to grow at a faster rate from 2020-2030 than all other types of social workers (6%): Mental health and substance abuse social workers (15%), Healthcare social workers (13%), and Child, family, and school social workers (13%).*
+2. The Bureau of Labor Statistics identifies three specialties projected to grow at an above average rate from 2022-2032: Mental health and substance abuse social workers (11%), Healthcare social workers (10%), and Child, family, and school social workers (5%).*

 3. Individuals considering the Master of Social Work program should be aware that state certification/ licensure requirements and eligibility to apply for certification/licensure vary from state to state.
 While certification/licensure is not a requirement for certain types of jobs, in some states, it may be required for any positions titled ‘Social Worker’ and to refer to yourself as a Social Worker in professional settings.